a-abivardi/matspaceloader/README.md

 ### 6. Load DataFrame from multiple variables at once

 This works for variables, which match the length of either 'subject_IDs' (=session) or 'subject_IDs_unique'.
-In case of mixed session and unique data, the unique data will be duplicated for subjects with 2 available sessions.
+In cases of mixed session and unique data, the unique data will be duplicated for subjects with 2 available sessions.

 `df_multi_variables = space.load_pandas(['birth_date', 'vars', 'IDPs'], headers=['_birth_date', 'varsHeader', 'IDP_names'], cols=[[0], space.search('Liking for pizza'), [3,4,6,20]], return_index=True)`